tbiehl22/liri-node-app/README.md

 <h2>Challenge</h2>

-Use Node JS to create LIRI Bot where it takes in commands throught Language interpretation using the following commands:
+Use Node JS to create LIRI Bot where it takes in commands through Language interpretation using the following commands in the terminal:

 <li>concert-this</li>